design-tokens/community-group/README.md

 The DTCG was founded in June 2019.
 By the end of 2019, our aim is to have a standard working across at least 3 design or prototyping tools.

+## Principles

+### 1. Inclusive

+Allow anyone to become familiar with design tokens.
+Empower people, no matter what their skills and tool choices are, as they develop new mental models, acquire skills, and implement tools to scale design in their projects.

+Everyone is welcome to join the conversation and share use-cases with the community.

+### 2. Focused, yet extensible

+Stay focused on the smallest surface area necessary to cover the most commonly referenced use-cases.
+Be a platform that opens the door to a wide range of possibilities.
+This small footprint helps maintain simplicity with zero dependencies.

+Extensibility allows the community to incubate new ideas that will define the future of design tokens.

+### 3. Stable

+Provide a stable foundation that users and tool makers can put in place and depend on in the long term.
+For example, by using existing and trusted standards (unless conflicting with the two first principles).

 ## Who sits on the DTCG

 The community group is composed of UX professionals, developers, and representants of design tooling vendors.